ohad-israeli/ohad-israeli.github.io/_posts/2019-03-07-redis-search.md

 ```

 Just before the full code for our backend, let's see how we will use the search API, we will use 4 methods:
-##Create - to create the new index with a schema
+* Create - to create the new index with a schema
-##Add - to add new data to our index
+* Add - to add new data to our index
-##Search - to search the data, and including highlighting which is super cool (surround with <B></B>)
+* Search - to search the data, and including highlighting which is super cool (surrounded with bold HTML tag)
-##Suggest - autocomplete, suggest results according to a passed string
+* Suggest - autocomplete, suggest results according to a passed string

 ```javascript
     // This is how we create an index, we just supply the index name, and specify the schema.